 Federal judge: Border Patrol in Arizona violated court order

+There are 1 comment on the Yuma Sun story from 13 hrs ago, titled Federal judge: Border Patrol in Arizona violated court order.
+In it, Yuma Sun reports that:

-This September, 2015 file image made from U.S. Border Patrol surveillance video shows a child crawling on the concrete floor near the bathroom area of a holding cell, and a woman and children wrapped in Mylar sheets at a U.S. Customs and Border Protection station in Douglas, Ariz.
+In this Thursday, Aug.
+9, 2012, file photo, a Border Patrol agent stands inside one of the holding areas at the Tucson Sector of the U.S. Customs and Border Protection headquarters in Tucson, Ariz.
 A federal judge says the Border Patrol in Arizona violated court orders by failing to properly keep surveillance video pertaining to a lawsuit claiming the agency holds migrants in inhumane conditions.

 Add your comments below